koaning/memo/docs/index.md

 This library also offers decorators to pipe to other sources.

-- `memlists` sends the json blobs to a list
+- `memlist` sends the json blobs to a list
 - `memfile` sends the json blobs to a file
 - `memweb` sends the json blobs to a server via http-post requests
 - `memfunc` sends the data to a callable that you supply, like `print`